rapohly/proxmox-update-orchestrator/README.md

 Planned improvements:

-* Intelligent VM placement optimization (load-aware balancing)
+* Improving the input for the LFGMP algorithm
 * Web UI for maintenance monitoring
-* Slack/Teams notifications
-* Parallel maintenance mode with risk thresholds
-* Proxmox API integration enhancements
 * Historical maintenance reporting
+* Logging
+* Adjustable batch sizes, with a recommended default estimated by analyzing node metadata
+* A simple, easy to use custom CLI

 ---